sjdv1982/seamless/sphinx/source/new-project.md

     - If you want them to get full Jupyter Notebook access, you must share the Jupyter port (8888).
 However, Jupyter Notebooks do not really support collaborative editing, so communicate clearly.
 Note that Jupyter allows you to open new command line terminals in the browser.

 11. Start the implementation stage.
 Modify the topology in the console terminal (do `await ctx.translation()` after modification, and type `save()` often!).
 Mount cells to the file system, and tell the guests to edit them.
 Monitor error messages in the browser.
 You could start visualization in the Jupyter Notebook, but this will surely give glitches with multiple users.
 Best to move on early to HTML/JS.
-See [visualization.md TODO LINK]() for more details.
+See [visualization](http://sjdv1982.github.io/seamless/sphinx/html/visualization.html) for more details.

 ### For collaborative project guests